mauricemanktelow/Prep4Translit/README.md

 # Prep4Translit
-The program imports a Microsoft word document (docx) and creates a new version which duplicates all Greek and Hebrew text in readiness producing a transliteration using SIL's TECkit program
+The program imports a Microsoft word document (docx) and creates a new version which duplicates all Greek and Hebrew text in readiness for producing a transliteration using SIL's TECkit program

 sdfsdf
 sdf